Stay Out of My Life

-"Stay Out Of My Life" is a 1987 hit single by British pop group Five Star.
-It was the fifth release from their number one selling LP Silk & Steel, and reached no.9 in the UK singles chart.

-The song's B-side, "How Dare You (Stay Out Of My Life)", was used as the theme tune to the 1980s children's television series made by Tyne Tees TV called How Dare You, presented by Carrie Grant.
+"Stay Out Of My Life" is a song by British pop music group Five Star.
+It was released as the fifth single from their second album, Silk & Steel, and reached number nine on the UK singles chart.
+The song's B-side, "How Dare You (Stay Out of My Life)", was used as the theme tune to the 1980s children's television series made by Tyne Tees TV called How Dare You, presented by Carrie Grant.